moliver28/research-handbook/content/handbook/security/security-operations/red-team/_index.md

 That same ATT&CK Flow file is imported into our ATT&CK Navigator project, which generates a heatmap visualizing our coverage across the ATT&CK matrix.
 We maintain a single heatmap for each operation, as well as a combined heatmap for all previous operations.

 This is s great way to visualize the types of attack techniques we've emulated, and to help us understand areas we should focus on in future operations.

-#### Red Team Maturity Model

-We use a custom maturity model to measure our progress and help guide our decisions.
-This is loosely based on the [Capabilities Maturity Model (CMM)](https://en.wikipedia.org/wiki/Capability_Maturity_Model).
-Our model contains five stages of maturity, each with very specific behaviors we strive to demonstrate and states we hope to achieve.

-We built this using a GitLab issue board, with each maturity level being a list and each item being an issue.
-We can collaborate inside the issues, discussing our progress and providing links to related issues and merge requests.
-As we work on specific items, we will add custom labels to indicate an item is in progress, established, or replaced by an item in a latter maturity level.

-GitLab team members can view the model [here](https://gitlab.com/gitlab-com/gl-security/security-operations/redteam/redteam-internal/red-team-maturity-model).

 ### "Assumed Breach" First